Kasej01/RolePlayers/README.md

 ## RolePlayers
 Spice up your minecraft server with custom classes that each give their own unique effects and abilities
 * Barbarian
-  - Gain 2 extra hearts of health
+  - Gain 3 extra hearts of health
 * Warrior
   - Do 1.2 times the damage of other players
+  - Gain more xp from slaying mobs
 * Lumberjack
   - Fell entire trees by breaking the bottom log with an axe
   - Gain strength 2 when using an axe